 Suites designed by Holly Hunt are cutting-edge yet cosy, with one-off art commissions and oversized furniture.
 The guestrooms are stylish and spacious, with fireplaces, well-stocked mini-bars that are complimentary for snacks and non-alcoholic beverages, well thought out bathrooms, huge soaking tubs and dressing area.
 Some rooms feature vaulted ceilings showcasing mountainside views, while others overlook the charming former mining town.

 For families, there's The Little Nell Residences with two, three or four bedrooms complete with private residents' lounge and roof-top swimming pool with impressive views over Aspen.

 For people watching, the cosy lounge with leather sofas and fireplaces is the place to gather.
 The Ajax Tavern serves sophisticated pub food, with a sunny terrace well positioned for listening to afternoon music jams at the base of the gondola.
 Element 47, sleek and decadent, focuses on local, natural produce.
-Rest assured that you will be tasting the flavor of locally sourced fruits and vegetables, wagyu beef locally grown at Emma Farms and pork from Niman Ranch.
+Rest assured that you will be tasting the flavour of locally sourced fruits and vegetables, wagyu beef locally grown at Emma Farms and pork from Niman Ranch.
 In addition to an award-winning wine cellar with over 20,000 bottles, Element 47 also serves local beers and spirits.

 All rooms and suites at the Little Nell are decorated in a sleek contemporary style.
 Each has either a king or two queen beds, soft linens, contemporary gas fireplace, flatscreen LCD TV, minibar, DVD and CD player with iPod docking station.
 There are views either over Aspen or the surrounding mountains.
 Suites also have jetted bathtubs.
 Suites designed by Holly Hunt have the wow factor, with contemporary design, textures and one-off art commissions.
 Rooms either face the town, or towards the courtyard and mountain.